Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Discussion

 \textbf{Beyond Fact-Preserving Attacks.} While we employ attacks that target current AI vulnerabilities (e.g., imperceptible perturbations), we \textit{choose and argue for a broader scope of our work} that goes beyond adversarial examples in the sense of imperceptible perturbations and semantic equivalence.
-Instead, we broadly study how AI can be leveraged to create targeted disinformation and deceptive evidence manipulations at scale, dangerously affecting models.
-As fact-checking models have the potential to be used as assistive solutions~\cite{hassan2015quest}, attackers could possibly aim to deceive humans in the loop as well (i.e., spear disinformation~\cite{zurko2022disinformation}).
+Instead, we broadly study how AI can be leveraged to create targeted disinformation and deceptive evidence manipulations at scale, impacting models and potentially humans as well.
 In such a human-centric task, simulating human-created manipulations becomes the holy grail of the attacks.
-These semantically driven attacks can also be more pervasive across models (see Appendix~\ref{sec:other_models}), motivating their adoption by adversaries. \textit{Even under such semantic changes, we argue that models do not show the intended behavior.} Fact-checkers do not base their verdict on a single piece of evidence, nor do they blindly trust the evidence's plausibility~\cite{shapiro2013verification}.
+These semantically driven attacks can also be more pervasive across models (see Appendix~\ref{sec:other_results}), potentially motivating their adoption by adversaries. \textit{Even under such semantic changes, we argue that models do not show the intended behavior.} Fact-checkers do not base their verdict on a single piece of evidence, nor do they blindly trust the evidence's plausibility~\cite{shapiro2013verification}.
 Thus, future work should bridge this discrepancy and design `adversary-aware' defenses that better align with these practices and exploit the persisting attacks' limitations.
 We further explain these ideas in what follows.